saibhavan2310/Maven_user_backend/README.md

 - Modify `application.properties` in each service to match your database configuration if needed.
 - Eureka Server should always be started first to ensure service discovery.

----

-### Need Help?
-If you encounter any issues, feel free to raise an issue in the repository or contact the project maintainer.

-Happy Coding! 🚀